Neil Cohen: National team

 Cohen began playing with the U.S. junior teams in 1974, taking part in the failed qualification campaign for the 1976 Summer Olympics.
 He went on to play for the U.S. at the 1975 Pan American Games.
 The U.S. went 0–2 in group play and did not qualify for the second round.
+He was the first American player to represent his country at all three levels: Youth, Olympic and National Team.

 On October 3, 1976, Cohen earned his lone cap with the U.S. national team in a scoreless tie with Mexico in a World Cup qualification game.
 He started, then came off for Santiago Formoso in the 80th minute.

 Coach

-Cohen coached youth soccer in the Dallas area with FC Lynx and Solar.
-He recently retired in 2006 from youth soccer.
+Cohen coached youth soccer in the Dallas area with Texas Longhorns Soccer Club, FC Lynx and Solar Soccer Club.
+He received his USSF "B" license at the age of 18 from National Team Coach Dettmar Cramer.
+He retired in 2006 from youth soccer.

-Cohen was the first player to represent his country at all three levels: Youth, Olympic and National Team.
 Also at the time in 1973, he was the youngest American player ever signed into the North American Soccer League at the age of 18.
+He made his debut at the age of 18 vs the St. Louis Stars in Busch Stadium.